 Failure to Maintain Vehicles

-The responsibility of ensuring that the 18-wheelers in operation are well maintained and in working condition is standard practice to ensure that other drivers on the road are protected from any potential hazards created by the presence of large 18-wheelers on the road.
+Ensuring that the 18-wheelers in operation are well maintained and in working condition is standard practice to ensure that other drivers on the road are protected from any potential hazards created by the presence of large 18-wheelers on the road.
 This responsibility required that truck drivers consistently check their vehicle for any potential malfunctions or defects and ensure that it is safe and streetworthy.

 - Malfunction electronics